 Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Ammar Haouimi had no recorded disclosures.View Ammar Haouimi's current disclosures

 An air crescent sign describes the crescent of air that can be seen in invasive aspergillosis, semi-invasive aspergillosis, or other processes that cause pulmonary necrosis.
 It usually heralds recovery and is the result of increased granulocyte activity.

 It should not be confused with the Monod sign 2 which describes the air that surrounds an aspergilloma.
-Unfortunately, the air around the fungal ball is also crescent-shaped and the term air crescent sign is often used interchangeably in that instance.
-Opinion as to the validity of this latter use is controversial, but probably not worth losing too much sleep over.
+Unfortunately, the air around the fungal ball is also crescent-shaped and the term air crescent sign is often used interchangeably in that instance - opinion as to the validity of this latter use is controversial.

 Causes include 5:

 - aspergilloma: often described as the Monod sign

 - angioinvasive aspergillosis